OpenBangla/OpenBangla-Keyboard/CONTRIBUTING.md

 7.  **Push your branch** to your fork on GitHub
 8.  **Create a Pull Request (PR)** targeting OBK's `develop` branch and while creating your PR, it's highly appreciated if you follow [Semantic PR](https://pulsar.apache.org/contribute/develop-semantic-title/) conventions

-`NOTE: The contribution guidelines in the OpenBangla/manual repository are the preferred and prioritized source for documentation contributions.`
+> NOTE: All documentation for OBK will be managed in the [OpenBangla/manual](https://github.com/OpenBangla/manual) repository.
+Its contribution guidelines are the preferred and prioritized source for documentation contributions.

 ## Questions?